 The best way to master multiplication?
 Practice until it becomes second nature.
 But drill to kill is never fun for anyone.
+Plus some techniques can trigger some serious math anxiety.
 So I’ve been looking for some innovative games and fun ways to incorporate multiplication practice and I’ve found some winners!

 Growing up I had to repeat my “times table” over and over until I could recite it in my sleep.
 This sort of rote memorization was the style used back then to teach math facts.
 Although this may not have been the best way to learn math, there was some merit to it that I feel is lost with new math.